Today, we’re going to be comparing two daily trainers, the Brooks Ghost vs Saucony Ride.

-They are comfortable, reliable, and they work over lots of different distances and speeds.
+They are comfortable and reliable, and they work over lots of different distances and speeds.

-They’re generally good value all-around shoes that you can use for anything up to kind of racing.
+They’re generally good value all-round shoes that you can use for anything up to kind of racing.

 We’re going to be comparing the Brooks Ghost 13 vs Saucony Ride 13, the successor to the Saucony Ride ISO 2.